 Margaret Giles is a senior lecturer in the School of Business and Law at Edith Cowan University.
 She has a PhD in Economics from the University of Western Australia.
 Her research interests are in health and labour economics, including a focus on meta-regression analysis and analysing the cost effectiveness of government programs.
 She also currently teaches economics principles units at the undergraduate and postgraduate level.
 Margaret has also had prior teaching and research positions in public and private tertiary institutions in Western Australia and has held policy and planning positions in the Federal and State Governments and a research position in the not-for-profit sector.
 She has also been a WA Economics Society Committee Member for several years.

 Analena Gilhome is an economic, regulatory and policy professional, with over a decade of private and public sector work experience spanning Deloitte Access Economics, the Australian Government Treasury, the Australian Competition and Consumer Commission, the Productivity Commission and the Reserve Bank of Australia.
 Throughout her career she has tackled policy issues across a range of industries and sectors, including telecommunications, transport, agriculture, tourism and resources.
 Analena has a Bachelor of Commerce Degree (Honours in Economics) from Monash University and is currently completing a Masters of Business Administration at the University of Western Australia.
-Analena is also the Chair of the WA Women in Economics Network Committee and is a member of the WA Branch of the Economics Society.
+Analena was also the Chair of the WA Women in Economics Network Committee in 2017 and is a member of the WA Branch of the Economics Society.

 Erin Stone is an experienced executive and commercial economist and has worked in a variety of roles in finance, utilities and market reform.
 She is currently the Director of an economic consulting firm and provides policy, regulatory and strategic advice to both commercial and Government agencies across Australia.
 Erin has Bachelor degrees in Economics and Japanese and a Masters in Public Policy from Curtin University.
 Erin has also recently become a Committee member of the WA Economics Society and is also involved with the Women in Economics Network (WEN).